Hoskins hits 3-run double, Phillies beat Blue Jays 5-1

 DUNEDIN, Fla (AP) — Rhys Hoskins hit a three-run double during a five-run seventh inning and the Philadelphia Phillies beat the Toronto Blue Jays 5-1 on Friday night.

 J.T.
-Realmuto returned to the Phillies’ starting lineup one day after being placed on the COVID-19-related injured list and drew a bases-loaded walk that made it 1-all in the seventh.
+Realmuto returned to the Phillies’ starting lineup one day after being placed on the COVID-19-related injured list and drew a two-out, bases-loaded walk that made it 1-all in the seventh.

+“Obviously, I’m intently watching J.T.’s at-bat there,” Hoskins said.
+“He might attack me somewhat similar.
+Just kind of waited him out.
+I knew he had to come to me with the bases loaded there in a pretty big situation and just didn’t miss the pitch that was more on the plate than the other ones.”

 The star catcher went 0 for 4 as the designated hitter.
 He felt ill and had a fever Wednesday night, but was cleared by MLB to return.